Ptujec/LaunchBar/Zotero-Actions/README.md

 You can also directly search both the database and your local attachments with `command` + `enter`.

-**Note**: Searching for local attachments does not work with [linked files](https://www.zotero.org/support/attaching_files#stored_files_and_linked_files).
+**Note**: Searching in local attachments does not work with [linked files](https://www.zotero.org/support/attaching_files#stored_files_and_linked_files).
 It also does not work if you use a custom Zotero directory that is not indexed by Spotlight.

 ## Browse